 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session 1.0 Introduction to GESI 1.1 Task tutors to individually read the introduction (to GESI) and learning outcomes below and invite opinions from both male and female tutors and those with special needs where applicable.
-1.1 Read and discuss the introduction to (to GESI) and the learning outcomes below and provide your opinion on same.
-20 mins Introduction to GESI: a.
+Time in session 1.
+Introduction to GESI 1.1 Read and discuss the introduction to (to GESI) and the learning outcomes below and provide your opinion on same.
+Introduction to GESI: a.
 Purpose of GESI in the specialisms Communities all over the world consist of diverse individuals and social groupings that have different needs, strengths, opportunities, and concerns as a result of differences in culture, gender, abilities, economic and social status.
-As teacher educators, it is important to understand Introduction to GESI: a.
-Purpose of GESI in the specialisms Communities all over the world consist of diverse individuals and social groupings that have different needs, strengths, opportunities, and concerns as a result of differences in culture, gender, abilities, economic and social status.
-As teacher the uniqueness of the diverse groups in the classroom and ensure that every individual is supported to attain quality education.
+As teacher educator, it is important that you understand the uniqueness of the diverse groups in the classroom and ensure that every individual is supported to attain quality education.
 Towards promoting equal opportunity for females and males as well as all other disadvantaged groups in the classroom, GESI in schools is being championed.
-Tutors need to have a clear understanding of GESI issues to be able to integrate these in the teaching and learning process and other aspects of college life and to encourage student teacher to do same during STS.
+You need to have a clear understanding of GESI issues to be able to integrate these in the teaching and learning process and other aspects of college life and to encourage student teacher to do same during STS.
+20 mins